sendeniz/yolov1-real-time-obj-detection/README.md

 <!---|    Darknet (YoloV1 Paper)     |       63.40%  |      57.90%       |       -       |--->

 **Python files:**

 <br>
 `yolov1net_backbonename.py` : There are 3 pretrained backbones supported: Vgg19 with batch norm `yolov1net_vgg19bn.py`, Resnet18 `yolov1net_resnet18.py`
  and Resnet50 `yolov1net_resnet50.py`.
 While the original darknet backbone is also supported `yolov1net_darknet.py`, there are no pretrained PyTorch weights available for this backbone.
 Methods that convert the original darknet weights from [Joseph Redmon's website](https://pjreddie.com/darknet/imagenet/) do not support conversion of this particular backbone.
 If anyone has such weights or the GPU load available to train these from scratch on ImageNet, please feel free to contact me.
-The darknet training files for ImageNet data have been included in this repo for this purpose.
+The darknet training files for ImageNet data have been included in this repo for this purpose and should only requiere small adjustments.

-`train_yolov1.py` : performs the entire training and testing procedure, giving progress updates after each epoch for both training and test loss in addition to the mean average precision metric.
+`train_yolov1.py` : performs training and testing procedure, giving progress updates after each epoch for both training and test loss in addition to the mean average precision metric.

+`yolov1_loss.py` : defines the yolov1 loss as a custom PyTorch nn.module.

+`custom_transform.py` : defines the dataaugmentations applied to yolov1 as per the original paper by Joseph Redmon.

+`utils.py` : defines a series of utility functions, such as computation for the intersection over unions, mean average precision, converting bouding box coordinates relative to the cellboxes and from cellboxes the image.

+`get_data.sh` : downloads the data and assigns them into the approriate folder structure for training and testing and converts the `train.txt` and `text.txt to a csv using `generate_csv.py`

+`yolov1_watches_you.py` : performs object detection on webcam stream.

+`yolov1_watches_youtube.py` : performs object detection on a specified video path.

 **Acknowledgement:**
 <br>